20 top tips to save on your income protection insurance premiums

 17. Take advantage of Healthy Lifestyle discounts

 Life insurance companies are starting to reward their clients for looking after their health.
 Most of these “lifestyle” discounts only apply to Life/TPD and Trauma insurance.
-However there are a couple of insurers offering discounts on income protection premiums:
+However there is one insurer currently offering a discount on income protection premiums.

-To earn and maintain the discounts there are health checks and/or activity targets to meet.
-However if you actively maintain your fitness or are looking to improve in this area the discount can give you added motivation!
+To keep this discount past the first year there are health checks and activity targets to meet.
+If you already actively maintain your fitness you may easily meet these.
+Otherwise if you are looking to improve in this area, the discount can give you added motivation!